SAP-samples/teched2025-DA260/exercises/ex9/README.md

 # Exercise 9 - Replicate Local Tables from SAP Datasphere to Google Big Query (GBQ) with Replication Flows

-This exercise involves creating a Replication Flow that reads data from SAP Datasphere and replicates this data into Google Big Query (GBQ) local tables.
-This process involves modelling of a replication flow and configuring it to consume a pre-existing GBQ connection and pick the required source objects to copy them into new target tables in SAP Datasphere.
+This exercise involves creating a Replication Flow that reads data from SAP Datasphere local tables and replicates this data into Google BigQuery (GBQ).
+This process involves modelling of a replication flow and configuring it to consume a pre-existing GBQ connection and pick the required source objects to replicate them into new target tables in Google BigQuery.

-The Task is to load the local table for:
+The Task is to load the SAP Datasphere local table for:
 - BusinessPartnersOpenSQL

 Step by Step guide: